ace-subido/ace-subido.github.com/_posts/2016-01-21-my-useful-secret-projects-and-business-ideas.md

 These ideas and projects were born out of my personal frustrations and dreams that have been born after being in the software industry for 5+ years.

-Just message me directly if any of you guys would desperately need any of these, but honestly, most of them would already probably be done.
-Even then, if you're interested in using some of the stuff that's already made; we can talk it out so that I can set it up for you.
+Just message me directly if any of you guys would desperately need any of these.
+If you're interested in using some of the stuff that's already made; we can talk it out so that I can set it up for you.
+Honestly, most of them have been done by other people/companies.
+I'll link some of the ones that I know under each idea/project.

 ----